junlapong/codeigniter-3.2.1-with-admin-LTE-Template-Intigration/README.md

-# codeigniter-3.2.1-with-admin-LTE-Template-Intigration
+# codeigniter admin-LTE
-## Admin LTE templete with php codeigniter 3.2.1 latest version intigration
+## Admin LTE templete with php codeigniter 3.x intigration

 Download the code from repository.
 Unzip the zip file.